lanl/FEHM/fehmpytests/_documentation/source/testing_fehm.rst

 Creating an Error Log
 ^^^^^^^^^^^^^^^^^^^^^
-An error log .txt file can be created to show details about an error and where it occured.
+An error log .txt file can be created to show details about an error and where it occurred.
 To generate an error log, add the switch *log* after **fehmpytests.py** and before **<fehm-path>**.
 Here is an example:

 ``python fehmpytests.py --admin --log <fehm-path>``